crdrost/essay-seeds/misc/rational_units.md

-# Base units as of 2011-06-28

-Some thoughts which I am still developing:

-    1 agro = 10^24.
-    1 instant = 0.0864 s
-    1 thomson = -10^18 elementary charges.
-        Thus e = 1 Mt/ag.
-1 t = 0.1602 C.
-    1 fing = 2.59 cm ?
-        Thus c = 10^9 f/i, g = 2.827 f/i^2.
-        Could choose 25.9 cm, 10^8 f/i.
-    1 ruth = 1.67 gr?
-    unfortunately the smallness of this mass unit is nasty, you get a fundamental force unit of only 5.8 mN.
-You want it closer to 5.8 N.
-    The above is 1 agroamu, but 10^27 amu might have been better for this.
-On the other hand, an agro is square-rootable.
-    Energy is also at a very low scale due to being force * distance.
-We start off with 1.67kg * (2.59 cm)^2 / (0.0864 s)^2 = 0.150 J.
-    10^9 (energy units) ~= 40 kWh ~= $1 in cash, so it's not necessarily a
-    bad way to measure energy, in Giga___s.

-    In its present form, one kelvin is ~10^-22 * 0.150 J. In fact this combination is c^2 * 1 amu / Boltzmann contant = 1.08095 * 10^13 K, and you
-    can get water to boil at 92.5 degrees.

-    The alternative is to use electron masses, which gives 5.92988981 * 10^9 K.
-    Then water boils at 168.6 degrees above freezing, body temperature is 62 units, but periodic tables are no longer in native units. :-(.

-    right now the rational volt looks like:
-    1.67 gr * (2.59 cm)^2 / ((0.0864 s)^2 * 0.1602 C)
-        = 0.936 mV.
-    Want instead 0.936 V?
-Then need to raise or lower something.

-    Milliamps and volts? th = -10^15 e, so that 1 th/i ~= 1.85 mA.
-    Then you just naturally get a rational volt of 0.936 V, plus milliamps are much nicer for currents and the force gets a little less outrageous between two point charges separated by one unit of distance, only ~344 kN or ~30 metric tons.

-# Introduction
+# Rational Units
+**Note:** These units may still be in flux; this document is an essay-seed and not a final proposal.
+Until these are standardized, and final names are chosen, these units should be called "rational units" to discourage their actual use, as that name is unnecessarily nonspecific and confusing.
+When a plan is actually put forward we can call these "Drost units" or whatever.

-This essay is a semi-serious proposal for a new system of measurement units, appropriate for macroscopic measurements and reckoning, but ultimately also interesting for microscopic and astronomical sciences.
+This essay is a semi-serious proposal for a new system of measurement units, appropriate for our macroscopic measurements and reckoning, but ultimately also interesting for microscopic and astronomical sciences.
 Now, normally when a physicist proposes a new system of units, it is a matter of laziness in the presentation of formulas: we choose to set G, ħ, c, or k_B to 1, so that we may omit them from our equations.
-The actual procedure of restoring these constants is notoriously error-prone and usually requires the reader to rederive the formula; even worse, the units are typically absolutely unacceptable values for day-to-day usage -- a good example is the 'natural units' unit for length, which is about 10^20 times smaller than the diameter of a proton.
+The actual procedure of restoring these constants is notoriously error-prone and usually requires the reader to rederive the formula; even worse, the units are typically absolutely unacceptable values for day-to-day usage -- a good example is the 'natural units' unit for length, which is about 10<sup>20</sup> times smaller than the diameter of a proton.

 The goal here is different, and has to do with unit conversions.
 I take as my target a comment by Richard Feynman which I have transcribed in its entirety in Appendix A:

->   The proof that physicists are human is the idiocy of all the different
->   units which they use in measuring energy. [...]
-If anything could be
+> The proof that physicists are human is the idiocy of all the different units which they use
->   analogous to it at all, the only hope would be to say that there are 20
+> in measuring energy. [...]
+If anything could be analogous to it at all, the only hope would
->   shillings  to a pound, and that you have shillings and pounds, with one
+> be to say that there are 20 shillings to a pound, and that you have shillings and pounds,
->   complication that the physicist allows, in that instead of saying he has
+> with one complication that the physicist allows, in that instead of saying he has 20
->   20 shillings to a pound, he says he has irrational ratios like 1.6183178
->   shillings to a pound.
+> shillings to a pound, he says he has irrational ratios like 1.6183178 shillings to a pound.

-In the appendix, Feynman states that his preference is for everybody to synchronize upon the same units: "We don't need any more inventions; we should measure the energy in one unit and let it be done, instead of having all these different names."
-This paper comes out in contradiction to this statement, instead preferring to create a system of units which are analogous to SI units, but which allow for non-irrational ratios between different perspectives on energy.
+In the appendix, Feynman states that his preference is for everybody to synchronize upon the same units: "We don't need any more inventions; we should measure the energy in one unit."
+This essay comes out in contradiction to this statement.
+I would rather create a system of units which are analogous to SI units but "accumulate" these different perspectives on energy with factors-of-10 differences between them.

-So, what I want to do with my proposal, which I am calling "rational units" for the moment, is to provide a macroscopic replacement for the SI units, in which it doesn't matter whether you prefer to measure energies in eV or Joules or kelvin or kilowatt-hours -- the equivalent units are the same, up to a factor of a power of 10.

-Social forces compel people to use these different scales; someone who is concerned with nanoelectromechanical systems uses eV, because charge is quantized in units of e and voltages in such devices are key.
-Meanwhile, if
-someone is studying molecular quantum effects, they need to purchase refrigerators and thus they use kelvin.
-Meanwhile people who just want some macroscopic energy use Joules, unless they are studying processes which happen over hours or days, in which case kilowatt-hours become more useful.
+I reason thusly: Social forces *have compelled* people to use these different scales.
+Someone who is concerned with nanoelectromechanical systems uses eV, because charge is quantized in units of e and voltages in such devices are key.
+Meanwhile, if someone is studying molecular quantum effects, they need to purchase refrigerators and thus they use kelvin.
+People who just want some macroscopic energy (especially some kinetic energy) use Joules, unless they are studying processes which happen over hours or days, in which case kilowatt-hours become more useful.
 Since the social forces are so strong, I don't think that the irrational ratios can disappear due to Feynman's imagining of a sudden consensus among physicists.

-So, we have our alternative: define a set of units where the ratios are no longer so irrational.
-It must be as pedagogically simple as the Système International, with macroscopic lengths and times given reasonable values; but it must also assign powers of 10 to the fundamental physical constants which relate different energy scales lke eV and kelvin.

-# Why energy?

-Feynman above identifies several different units of energy, and identifies that the real problem is that the ratios of energies are irrational.
-Feynman's solution is that "we should all agree on some unit," but I think that this is naive.
-The different units are mostly trying to compare energies to different things:
+Different units are mostly trying to compare energies to different things:

 * degrees Kelvin: "how much latent thermal energy would you need to cause effects like this all the time?"
 * calories and BTU: "if a mass of water absorbed this energy, what temperature would that mass of water increase by?"